The familiar ballet adaptation of Alexandre Dumas

 - All Just a Dream: The ballet usually ends like this, with Marie/Clara waking up the next day.
 Compared with the book, it's really a Downer Ending.

 - However, in the Balanchine version, she flies off in a sleigh with the prince, giving the impression the dream was real after all, just like in the book.

 - Many versions also include an Or Was It a Dream? moment at the very end where Clara/Marie meets up with the prince in the "real" world.

 - The Royal Ballet's version (which is cast with older dancers as Clara/Marie and the Prince) ends with her running home and encountering a young man (the Prince) who is looking for his uncle.
 He races to Drosselmeyer's shop and a joyous reunion now the spell has been broken.

-- The version this troper saw, had Clara and the prince go to The Land of Dolls, the dance numbers were performed, then a curtain call, and the play ended there.
+- One version had Clara and the prince go to The Land of Dolls, the dance numbers were performed, then a curtain call, and the play ended there.

 - Annoying Younger Sibling: Although the book states that Fritz is older than Marie, the ballets make him the younger sibling.

 - Averted in at least one production.
 The Dayton (Ohio) Ballet retells the story with Historical Domain Characters, with Clara represented by local philanthropist Virginia Kettering as a child.
 Mrs. Kettering had no brother, so the Fritz character is just a neighbor boy.